Some complex problems may not result in any feasible or optimal solutions when using Optimizer. This issue can only be detected by running Optimizer.

 Make sure that all line items in the problem have Time Scale and Versions set as Not Applicable in the Blueprint view.
 Optimizer doesn't support Time or Versions, so don't include them when inserting modules into your model.

 Optimizer provides one solution for each variable when calculating an optimal or feasible solution.
-The Transportation Assignment Scenario can either determine which products to ship to which retail outlets, or which retail price at which retail outlet brings the most total revenue.

 Running an Optimizer process provides the standard Anaplan audit features, so the model history shows who made the changes and when the changes occurred.
 It doesn't show the before-and-after values.